Enaleia/eas-service/README.md

 - `PRIVATE_KEY`: The signer (gas payer) private key.
 - `LOOT_BOX_PK`: The loot box containing funds for the wallets.
 - `OP_PROVIDER`: The RPC URL for the Optimism network.
+- `SCHEMA`: The definiton of the attestation schema.
 - `SCHEMA_UID`: The schema UID for the Optimism network.

 ## Using the service